whowell1/whowell1github.io/content/en/blog/Mistakes.md

 **Final Thoughts**

 In a field where we are expected to contain threats and mitigate risk, it easy to believe that failure is unacceptable.
-However, cybersecurity professionals is a complex field with many moving parts that makes failure inevitable.
+However, cybersecurity is a complex field with many moving parts that makes failure inevitable.

 The goal of a cybersecurity, and society as a whole, should not be to eliminate mistakes entirely, but to have systems, teams, and mindsets that are resilient in the face of failure.